Cheremske

 Flora Ecosystems

-The vegetation is dominated by Sphagnum-rich raised bogs with characteristic communities of cranberry, sundew, cotton grass, and bog rosemary growing on deep peat deposits.
-Surrounding the open bogs, transitional zones support birch-pine woodlands with scattered pubescent birch, Scots pine, and understories of bilberry and heather.
+The vegetation is dominated by sphagnum-sedge raised bogs with characteristic communities of cranberry, sundew, cotton grass, and bog rosemary growing on deep peat deposits.
+[1] Surrounding the open bogs, transitional zones support birch-pine woodlands with scattered pubescent birch, Scots pine, and understories of bilberry and heather.
 The reserve contains several plant species at the southern limits of their distribution including dwarf birch, cloudberry, and various bog mosses.
+The Cheremske bog is considered one of the largest and best-preserved mesotrophic mire complexes in Ukraine.
+[2]

 Geology

-The reserve lies within the Pripyat Lowland, a broad glacial depression filled with quaternary sand and clay deposits left by retreating Pleistocene ice sheets.
+The reserve lies within the Pripyat Lowland, a broad glacial depression filled with Quaternary sand and clay deposits left by retreating Pleistocene ice sheets.
 The underlying bedrock consists of Cretaceous chalk and marl formations overlain by glaciofluvial sands that create the permeable substrate allowing bog development.
-Peat deposits in the reserve reach depths of six to eight meters, accumulating over approximately 10,000 years since the last glaciation.
+Peat deposits in the reserve reach depths of up to 10 metres, accumulating over approximately 10,000 years since the last glaciation.
+[1] The reserve also contains two small karst-glacial lakes: Lake Cheremske (7.7 hectares) and Lake Redychi (11 hectares).
+[2]

 Climate And Weather